tom-gora/my-astro-portfolio/src/content/work/phonezone.md

 UPDATE: \*

-- For new server setup deployed neatly and nicely in a containerized form from openjdk alpine image and mariadb:latest
+- For new server setup deployed neatly with docker containers pulled from php-fpm and mariadb.